Day 2 NFL Mock Draft: Patriots take a QB, Cowboys find a WR and every pick for Rounds 2 and 3

 82. Detroit Lions

-Jessie Bates, S, Wake Forest.
+Jessie Bates III, S, Wake Forest.
 Another great value at safety here for the Lions.

 83. Baltimore Ravens